ManjulathaSiddantham/Task-Manager/README.md

 ## Contact

 Developed by Manjulatha Siddantham.
-Feel free to reach out via GitHub or email:manjulathasiddantham55@gmail.com for any inquiries.
+Feel free to reach out via GitHub or email: manjulathasiddantham55@gmail.com for any inquiries.

 Happy Task Managing! 🎉